wso2/cellery/docs/cell-scaling.md

     * [Enable zero-scaling](#enable-zero-scaling)
     * [Syntax](#enable-zero-scaling)

-A component in a cell can have either Autoscaling policy or zero scaling policy, and based on that the underneath autoscaler will be determined.
+A [component](https://github.com/wso2-cellery/spec/tree/master#component) can have either Autoscaling policy or zero scaling policy.
+Based on that, the underneath autoscaler will be determined.
-The usual autoscaling policies with minimum replica count `1`, and hence the [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) will be used to scale up and down the components.
-The zero-scaling have minimum replica count 0, and hence when the component did not get any request, the component will be terminated and it will be running back once a request was directed to the component.
+Generally the autoscaling policy has minimum replica count greater than 0, and hence the [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) will be used to scale up and down the components.
+The zero-scaling has minimum replica count `0`, and hence when the component did not get any request, the component will be terminated and it will be running back once a request was directed to the component.

 ## Scale with HPA
-If a component has a scaling policy as Autoscaling policy as explained [here](cellery-syntax.md#autoscaling), then that component will be scaled with [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
+If a component has a scaling policy as Autoscaling policy as explained [here](cellery-syntax.md#autoscaling), the specified component will be scaled with [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).

 ### Enable HPA